Why The Deck Needs Demolition

 So why not hire an electrician and get them to wire that bad boy up?
 Well I did have an electrician come out and because we have a back patio/deck that takes up about a 1/3 of our backyard, he said the only way I could run power (without ripping up the deck) would be to come out of the side of our house and dig a trench through the roots of our tree that’s next to our house (strongly suggesting we could damage the health of the tree) and running the buried line out to the shop.
 It’s not just a little tree either, it’s a massive Willow Oak that our tree guy says is by far the biggest in the neighborhood.
 The limbs not only cover our entire yard, they extend into the yards of the neighbors on either side of us.
 So needless to say… jeopardizing the health of the tree was out of the question.
 So running legitimate power to the shop seemed like a pipe dream… until the day I put my foot through the decking next to our hot tub.

 Is it called a deck if it’s not raised?
 I guess it’s a patio deck maybe?
 Regardless, running the entire width of the back of the house is a deck… err patio deck… thing.
-We’ve questioned the durability since we bought the house, but we heard the previous owner did “such a great job” building it all himself (some of his other projects were actually inspiration for starting this website… to repair them).
-Well I guess that also means a ground level patio/deck thing didn’t get inspected either.
-It would have failed.
+I was a little cautious of the durability of the deck build early on, but DIY’er’s do what DIY’er’s do sometimes .
+Well I guess that also means a ground level patio/deck thing didn’t get inspected either because the build was great for the short term but would have failed inspection for the long term.
 If you’re new to outdoor DIY you should know immediately that Pressure Treated lumber is not immune to rot.
 Especially if wet leaves or debris gather around it, let’s say under a deck that you have no access to underneath and the moisture gathers.
 While external elements will of course take their toll, there are some things you can control… like the footers (or concrete piers) that go under the support posts of the deck.

-In the case of our deck, the guy used several methods to reduce the ground contact of the support posts.
-Most notably, he used nothing.
-Good old unprotected ground on post debauchery.
-For the record, you can inset a cinder block under the footer and that is to code.
-A few times he used spare bricks and set them into a pattern of 4 with the post in the middle (that then came out from underneath through gravity and weight), other times he used one old brick that was only mildly crumbling.
+In the case of our deck, there were several DIY methods to reduce the ground contact of the support posts.
+Most notably, the inclusion of nothing… Good old unprotected ground on post debauchery.
+For the record, you can inset a concrete block under the footer and that is to code.
+A few times spare bricks were set into a pattern of 4 with the post in the middle (that then came out from underneath through gravity and weight), other times there was one old brick that was only mildly crumbling.
 This basically means that the deck was rotting from the ground up.
 So when I stepped through a decking board, upon further inspection, the entire support underneath had already rotted through and had spread it’s moisture sharing wealth into the next level (currently holding up the hot tub).

 Impact Driver – I used a combo of my Ryobi P237 and my RIDGID Gen5 Impact Driver.
 The deck screws (in a mysterious combination of lengths) that were used were embedded deeply with wood that had expanded and contracted over the years so you couldn’t even see the screw heads anymore.
 You needed some serious power and torque to remove them.
 It’s a huge workload on these tools because you’re asking for max power from them so you’ll suck through batteries and heat these things up to unsafe levels (especially if it’s in the upper 90’s outside).
 So make sure you don’t run your equipment into the ground.